natemac/Mac-s-Just-the-Tip...Top-Rom-Set/README.md

 # Mac's Just the Tip...Top Rom Set
+_There are no ROM files here, this is just for inforamtion_

-Rom Set for Emulation of just the best games not every game, because who has the time.
+**Rom Set for Emulation of just the best games not every game, because who has the time.**

 Looking for Public Comment on games that are missing, duplicates, arn't good from this list.
 The 5th & 6th Generation Consoles could use some feedback as these were not focused on as much as the early generations.